 The Blossom Farm was established by Caritas Sweden in 2002 with the idea of creating a sustainable income for local people.
 Caritas Sweden then agreed to allow some of the products to be used to sustain a healthy lifestyle within the designated children's home.
-The farm is located next to Dayspring Home on 6 acres of land and is maintained by a full-time member of staff who tends to the livestock and crops.

 This broad spectrum of nutritious foods provides the children with a balanced and diverse diet, giving them a platform of education on a healthy lifestyle.

-How can YOU contribute?
+How can you help?